BeauEM/BeauEM/README.md

 I'm an aspiring SWE.
 After nearly 10 years working in SEO & online marketing, I knew that path was no longer for me.
-I started off building basic websites using HTML, CSS, Wordpress, and basic Javascript.
+I started off building basic websites using HTML, CSS, Wordpress, and vanilla Javascript.
 As I branched off into deeper concepts, utilizing Python, Typescript and more, I knew that this is what I wanted to do with my life.

 So far in my learning, I've discovered a love for frontend frameworks like React, while also deep-diving into the backend with Node, Express and PostgreSQL.